Alfendi/Pokemon-Sleep-Rater/README.md

   <img src="https://i.imgur.com/ZLEUsjJ.png">
 </p>

-Scores for the nature are an aggregation from three different sources including u/PigsInTrees, u/drake8thecake, and the Discord [Sleep Mathcord](https://discord.gg/mphzREMkwe) calculated by SaintPebble.
+Scores for the nature are an aggregation calculated by SaintPebble from three different sources including u/PigsInTrees, u/drake8thecake, and the Discord [Sleep Mathcord](https://discord.gg/mphzREMkwe).

 The bot combines all the raw scores and rates it on a grading scale proposed by SaintPebble.
 At the moment, it is: